HOUSE OF THE LONG SHADOWS

 KENNETH MAGEE: DEZI ARNAZ JR

 You wouldn’t like him when he’s angry.
 Blaspheming American writer who makes a $20 000 bet with his British literary agent that he can write a novel in 24 hours.
 Interrupts the age old rites of a weird family in a weird mansion, all of whom just happened to turn up once he started tapping his keyboard about them.
-Scoffs at the idea that one day someone will invent a paperless typewriter with a screen.
+Scoffs at the very idea that one day someone will invent a paperless typewriter with a screen.
 SAM ALLYSON: RICHARD TODD

 LIONEL GRISBANE: VINCENT PRICE